COBR-A/COBR-A/README.md

 Hi there!
 I'm Prabhat Mishra, a passionate learner and enthusiast for new technologies.
 I thrive on exploring the latest advancements in cybersecurity, AI, machine learning, and IoT.
 My journey in computer science has been fueled by a curiosity to unravel complex challenges and apply innovative solutions.

-## Skills & Interests

-- 🌟 **Skills:** Python, Pandas, NumPy, Docker, Cybersecurity, Data Science
-- 💡 **Interests:** AI, Machine Learning, IoT, Robotics, 3D Printing

 ## Current Focus

-I'm currently diving deep into cybersecurity tools and techniques, experimenting with AI models, and exploring DIY projects in IoT and robotics.
+I'm currently focusing on cybersecurity tools and techniques, experimenting with AI models, and exploring DIY projects in IoT and robotics.
 I believe in continuous learning and am always eager to tackle new challenges.

 ## Get in Touch
 Let's connect and collaborate on exciting projects!

 <!-- Animated lines -->
 <p align="center">
   <span id="line1" style="opacity: 0; animation: fadeInOut 5s linear infinite;">Passionate about learning new technologies...</span><br>
-  <span id="line2" style="opacity: 0; animation: fadeInOut 5s linear infinite;">Excited to explore AI, ML, and IoT...</span><br>
+  <span id="line2" style="opacity: 0; animation: fadeInOut 5s linear infinite;">Excited to explore new ...</span><br>
   <span id="line3" style="opacity: 0; animation: fadeInOut 5s linear infinite;">Always ready for new challenges...</span>
 </p>